fredrik-hjarner/fasm68k/README.md

-fasm68k is a set of fasmg macros that adds the Motorola 68000 instruction set to [fasmg](https://flatassembler.net/docs.php?article=fasmg) to allow it to assemble 68k assembly code. fasm68k also has it's own set of directives and adds settings to allow for _some_ compatability (such as aliases or support for colonless labels), with other m68k assemblers in order to make it easier to convert codebases to fasm68k.
+fasm68k is a set of fasmg macros that adds the Motorola 68000 instruction set to [fasmg](https://flatassembler.net/docs.php?article=fasmg) to allow it to assemble 68k assembly code. fasm68k also has it's own set of directives and adds settings to allow for _some_ compatibility (such as aliases or support for colonless labels), with other m68k assemblers in order to make it easier to convert codebases to fasm68k.